 But when all angles are covered, the results are hard to deny.

-The list, which now includes NVIDIA’s acquisition of Arm, is up to date as of Sept.
-15, 2020.
+The list, which now includes Salesforce’s acquisition of Slack, is up to date as of August.
+10, 2021.

 In what would be a decade in the making, storage management software maker Veritas Software Corporation was purchased in 2005 and only reemerged as Veritas Technologies Corporation under Symantec that year.